Evaluating Perspectival Biases in Cross-Modal Retrieval: Language Resources

 \section{Language Resources}

 To estimate language resource availability, we utilized the Distribution of Languages from the Common Crawl dataset (CC-MAIN-2025-18) \cite{CommonCrawlLanguages} as an approximation.
-Table \ref{tab:lang_dist_rq1} and \ref{tab:cc_lang_resources} presents the resulting language composition for RQ1 and RQ2, consequently.
+Table \ref{tab:lang_dist_rq1} and \ref{tab:cc_lang_resources} present the resulting language composition for RQ1 and RQ2, respectively.